fishawack/neptune-triton/README.md

         cd /path/to/project

-2. Add this to craft's composer.json
+2. Add this to craft's composer.json (The ../ is dependant on how deep your craft is nested)

 ```
   "repositories": [